RobertCsordas/reflow/README.md

 # Quick and Dirty Reflow Hotplate

-Quick and dirty hotplate made from the heating element of an (~50 year) old electric stove and 256 lines of C++ code.
+Quick and dirty hotplate predictive PI controller in 256 lines of C++.
 Should be easy to adapt to any build.
-The element itself is built in a big iron plate (it's not the US version where the heater is just coiled up.
+My particular hot plate is made from the heating element of an (~50 year) old electric stove.
+The heating element itself is built in a big iron plate (it's not the US version where the heater is just coiled up with air between the truns.
 I don't think that would work).

 ![hot plate](assets/hot_plate.jpg)